donboyd5/pendata/data-raw/systems/frs/NOTES_Reason_FRS_model_pendata_relationship.md

 ## Salary growth

-- Truong reads salary growth rates in “Florida FRS model input.R” line 180
+- Reason reads salary growth rates in “Florida FRS model input.R” line 180

-- He extends salary growth to OUR maximum yos in “Florida FRS benefit model.R” lines 6-9 by carrying the last yos growth rate (yos=70) forward to all subsequent yos (up to 70)
+- Reason extends salary growth to OUR maximum yos in “Florida FRS benefit model.R” lines 6-9 by carrying the last yos growth rate (yos=70) forward to all subsequent yos (up to 70)

-- I do all of this in salary_growth.R
+- pendata does all of this in salary_growth.R

 ``` r
 #Calculate salary cumulative growth